Abdominal Imaging Fellowship

 Radiology Grand Rounds are held monthly with prestigious visiting and local professors, offering the opportunity to meet and learn from leading national authorities on a wide variety of topics.

 Fellows will attend and participate in informative multidisciplinary clinical conferences in combination with medicine, surgery, pathology, and the various clinical subspecialties.

-Lecture series by Abdominal Imaging faculty for the fellows twice monthly on a variety of advanced imaging topics.
+Lecture series by Abdominal Imaging faculty for the fellows take place twice monthly on a variety of advanced imaging topics.